-Beautiful bouquets of flowers from the florist come wrapped in single-use plastic; is there an alternative?
+Beautiful bouquets of flowers from the florist oft come wrapped in single-use plastic; is there an alternative?

-I have often wondered what a young woman thinks when she is given a bouquet of flowers wrapped in newsprint, or brown paper that one sees occasionally at the florist or supermarket.
+I have often wondered what a young woman thinks when she is given a bouquet of flowers wrapped in newsprint that one sees occasionally at the florist or supermarket.
 The contrast between the beautiful blooms and the envelope is striking, making a statement.
-Most would think it ugly.
+Most would consider it ugly.

 Does she think that he’s cheap?
 He simply cannot afford a decent bouquet.
 Or is she contemplating that when she says “I do” she is always going to be getting second best?
 It is definitely time to start looking for someone who thinks more highly of her.

 A gift of flowers is without equal even if it lasts only for a few days; the scent of a rose, the beauty of a queen protea or even a bunch of poppies is so special.
 Yet it all comes at a price.

 Give someone close to you a bunch of flowers today; just make sure it is not wrapped in plastic.
 Better still do some forest bathing; take a walk in the garden and pick out the blooms yourself.

 I often boast that I must be the only man in the whole world who gets fresh roses every working day of the year in my office.
 Well sometimes they are poppies or another posy.
 I know how much I’m appreciated and valued.